-Kearton Silver Cup: Presented by the late Mr & Mrs C Kearton for the winner of the Afternoon Tea Selection (Class 421).
-Holder for 2012 - Anne Cole

-Janet Mills Silver Salver: Presented by Mr J Mills for the most points gained in the Cookery classes.
-Holder for 2012 - Anne Cole

-Mary Thorp Shield: Presented by Mary Thorp for the most points in the Children's Handicraft classes.
-Holder for 2012 - Lizzie Worley

-Jenks Millennium Cup: Presented by Mr & Mrs S Jenks for the 2nd highest number of points in the Children's Handicraft classes.
-Holder for 2012 - Amelia Chilvers Greenwood Children's Cookery Cup: Presented by Mr & Mrs N Greenwood for most points in cookery classes for 2-4 yr. olds (classes 525-529).

-Holder for 2012 - Amelia Chilvers

-Selfe Children's Cookery Cup: Presented by Mr & Mrs B Selfe for most points in cookery classes for 5-7yr. olds (cls 530-534).
-Holder for 2012 - Ben Ware Greenwood Children's Cookery Cup: Presented by Mr & Mrs N Greenwood for most points in cookery for 8-12 yr. olds (cls 535-539).
-Holder for 2012 - Tilly Glavin Collinson Family Award: Presented by the Collinson family for the most meritorious entry in cookery classes for 13-15yr olds (classes 540-542)

-Holder for 2012 - Oliver Margetts

-Creative Art Award: Presented by the Margetts family, for the best young adult (13-15yr. old) creative artist.

-Holder for 2012 - Harry & Oliver Margetts

-Rose-Glavin Award will be presented for the most artistic representation in class 546 in the handicraft classes for young adults (13-15 yr.olds) Holder for 2012 - Sean Pirt

-Coward Cup: Presented by Mr & Mrs C Coward for the most meritorious children's photograph.
+''' Kearton Silver Cup: Presented by the late Mr & Mrs C Kearton for the winner of the Afternoon Tea Selection (Class 422).
+Holder for 2014 - Emily Adams Janet Mills Silver Salver: Presented by Mr J Mills for the most points gained in the Cookery Classes.
+Holder for 2014 - Gaye Neve Mary Thorp Shield, with gift token: Presented by Mary Thorp for the most points in the Children's Handicraft classes.
+Holder for 2014 - Lucas Fairbrother Jenks Millennium Cup: Presented by Mr & Mrs S Jenks for the 2nd highest number of points in the Children's Handicraft classes.
+Holder for 2014 - Oscar Fairbrother Greenwood Children's Cookery Cup: Presented by Mr & Mrs N Greenwood for most points in Cookery Classes for 2-4 yr. olds (classes 528-532).
+Holder for 2014 - Nya Rose Selfe Children's Cookery Cup: Presented by Mr & Mrs B Selfe for most points in Cookery Classes for 5-7vr. olds (cls 533-7), Holders for 2014 - K.Davidson & J.Ware Greenwood Children's Cookery Cup: Presented by Mr & Mrs N Greenwood for most points in cookery for 8-12 yr. olds (classes 538-542).
+Holder for 2014 - Tilly Glavin Collinson Family Award: Presented by the Collinson family for most meritorious entry in cookery classes for 13-15yr olds (cls 543-545).
+Holder for 2014 - Rebecca Pusey Creative Art Award: Presented by the Margetts family, for the best young adult (13-15vr. old) creative artist (classes 546-548).
+Holder for 2014 - Rebecca Pusev Rose-Glavin Award: Presented for the most artistic representation in class 550 in the handicraft classes for young adults (13-15 vr.olds).
+Holder for 2014 - Not awarded Coward Cup: Presented by Mr & Mrs C Coward for the most meritorious children's Holder for 2014 - Lizzie Worley photograph.

-Holder for 2012 - Rebecca Pusey

 Society Silver Bowl: Presented by Capel Horticultural Society for most points gained in the Handicraft classes.

-Holder for 2012 - Tammy Mitchell

-Barnett Cup: Presented by Mrs Peggy Barnett in memory of her husband, Ernest Barnett, for best handicraft exhibited.
-Holder for 2012 - Hanny Norton van den Valk

-Capel Camera Club Shield: Presented by Capel Camera Club for the most meritorious photograph in the Photographic classes.
-Holder for 2012 - Stan Venitt

-Capel Cup: Presented by Yvonne & John Morgan for the most points gained in the photographic classes.
-Holder for 2012 - Jane Nevin
+Holder for 2014 - Tammy Mitchell Barnett Cup: Presented by Mrs Peggy Barnett in memory of her husband, Ernest Barnett, for best handicraft exhibited.
+Holder for 2014 - Tammy Mitchell Capel Camera Club Shield: Presented by Capel Camera Club for the most meritorious photograph in the Photographic classes.
+Holder for 2014 - Paula Stevenson Capel Cup: Presented by Yvonne & John Morgan for the most points gained in the photographic classes.
+Holder for 2014 - Jane Nevin Photographic Collage Cup: Presented by Yvonne & John Morgan for the winner of the Holder for 2014 - Jan Birch Photographic collage.
 Ken Newell Award: Presented by the late Ken & Peggy Newell for the Family gaining most points in the Show.
-Holder for 2012 - Dot Thorp & family (This award is limited to 5 members of the same family made up by one or two adults\

-(This award is limited to 5 members of the same family made up by one or two adults\ and up to three children under 13yrs of age in the same family (\ may be parents or grandparents).
+Holder for 2014 - The Fairbrother family (This award is limited to 5 members of the same family made up from one or two adults and up to three children under 13yrs of age in the same family ( may be parents or grandparents).
 Families will be entered for this award by the Show Secretary).
 Clear Silver Cup: Presented by the Society for the best Recreation Ground allotment.

-$\boldsymbol{Holder\ for\ 2012-Adam\ Chamberlain}$

-$\textbf{Hough Silver Cup:} \ \ \text{Presented by the Society for the best Temple Lane allotment.}$

-Holder for 2012 - Dick Stevens
+Holder for 2014 - Adam Chamberlain '''